Zainnn15/Group_09/use_cases/delivery_team.md

 The delivery driver must pick up the given order from local gorecire store and deliver it to the customer

 ### Pre-conditions
-Customer has valid identification.
-Information about the customer must be accurate to deliver to residence.
+Driver has valid identification.
+Information about the driver must be accurate to send orders to residence.

 ### Main Flow
 1. The faculty clicks on the **Groups** tab on the BTR490 website.